amazon-archives/amazon-dsstne/docs/getting_started/setup.md

 * [Setting up on a dev machine](#setup-on-a-dev-machine)

 ## Setup on Docker
-[Docker](http://docker.com/) helps to containerize your installation without effecting any builds locally.
+[Docker](http://docker.com/) helps to containerize your installation without affecting any builds locally.
 The [Dockerfile](../../Dockerfile) is provided for DSSTNE and you can build a docker out of that.

 ### Matching GPU driver versions
 **The NVIDIA driver version in your Docker image must exactly match the version installed on the host**